 The following tables set forth summary consolidated financial information of our Group.
-We have derived the following summary consolidated financial information from our audited consolidated financial statements for the years ended and as of December 31, 2017 and 2018, all of which are set forth elsewhere in this offering circular.
+We have derived the following summary consolidated financial information from our audited consolidated financial statements for the years ended and as of December 31, 2017 and 2018, which have been audited by SHINEWING (HK) CPA Limited, and are included elsewhere in this offering memorandum, and unaudited interim condensed consolidated financial statements for the six months ended and as of June 30, 2018 and 2019, which have been reviewed by SHINEWING (HK) CPA Limited, and are included elsewhere in this offering memorandum.
 These have been prepared in accordance with IFRS, which differs in certain material respects from U.S. GAAP and the generally accepted accounting principles of other jurisdictions.
 You should read the summary financial information below in conjunction with our consolidated financial statements.
 Historical results are not necessarily indicative of results that may be achieved in the future.